Electricity production

 For completeness, the chart also shows the price of CO2 emission allowances from the primary market (trading on EEX).

-- Emissions from the electricity sector were estimated at 7.9 million tonnes of CO2, 0.7% higher than a year ago and 14.6% lower than in February.
+- Emissions from the electricity sector were estimated at 6.2 million tonnes of CO2, 6.7% lower than the previous year and 5.2% lower than in April this year.

 Knowing the structure of electricity generation allows carbon dioxide emissions from electricity generation to be calculated.
 CO2 emissions are calculated on the basis of reference fuel benchmarks adopted by the Energy Forum and calibrated to the reported emissions of the previous year.